Invertible Manifold Learning for Dimension Reduction: Appendix

 \subsection{Definitions of Performance Metrics}

-As for NLDR tasks, We adopt the performance metrics used in MLDL \citep{2020-MLDL} and TopoAE \citep{2020-ICML-TopoAE} to measure topology-based manifold learning, and add a new indicator to evaluate the generalization ability of the latent space.
-Essentially, the related indicators regard the local neighborhood of the input space as the ground truth.
-As for the invertible property, we adopted the norm-based reconstruction metrics, i.e. the $L_2$ and $L_{\infty}$ norm errors, which are also based on the inputs.
-The following notations are used in the definitions $d^{(l)}_{i,j}$ is the pairwise distance in space $Z^{(l)}$; $\mathcal{N}_{i,k}^{(l)}$ is the set of indices to the $k$-nearest neighbors ($k$-NN) of $z^{(l)}_i$ in latent space, and $\mathcal{N}_{i,k}$ is the set of indices to the $k$-NN of $x_i$ in input space; $r^{(l)}_{i,j}$ is the closeness rank of $z^{(l)}_j$ in the $k$-NN of $z^{(l)}_i$.
+As for NLDR tasks, We adopt the performance metrics used in MLDL \cite{2020-MLDL} and TopoAE \cite{2020-ICML-TopoAE} to measure topology-based manifold learning, and add a new indicator to evaluate the generalization ability of the latent space.
+Essentially, the related indicators are defined based on comparisons of the local neighborhood of the input space and the latent representation.
+As for the invertible property, we adopted the norm-based reconstruction metrics, i.e. the $L_2$ and $L_{\infty}$ norm errors, which are based on the inputs.
+The following notations are used in the definitions: $d^{(l)}_{i,j}$ is the pairwise distance in space $Z^{(l)}$; $\mathcal{N}_{i,k}^{(l)}$ is the set of indices to the $k$-nearest neighbors ($k$-NN) of $z^{(l)}_i$ in latent space, and $\mathcal{N}_{i,k}$ is the set of indices to the $k$-NN of $x_i$ in input space; $r^{(l)}_{i,j}$ is the closeness rank of $z^{(l)}_j$ in the $k$-NN of $z^{(l)}_i$.
 The evaluation metrics are defined below:\\ \begin{enumerate} \item[(1)] \textbf{RMSE} (invertible quality).
 This indicator is commonly used to measure reconstruction quality.
 Based on the input $x$ and the reconstruction output $\hat x$, the mean square error (MSE) of the $L_2$ norm is defined as:

 \item[(2)] \textbf{MNE} (invertible quality).
 This indicator is designed to evaluate the bijective property of a $L$ layers neural network model.
 Specifically, taking each invertible unit in the network, calculate the $L_{\infty}$ norm error of the input and reconstruction output of each corresponding layer, and choose the maximum value among all units.
 If a model is bijective, this indicator can reflect the stability of the model: